A weak-strong uniqueness principle for the Mullins-Sekerka equation: Overview of the strategy

 In a third and final step, we have to provide an estimate for the remaining terms given by~\eqref{eq:R_dissip_combined} and~\eqref{eq:A_dissip_combined}.
 Focusing for the moment on~$R_{dissip}$, the idea again draws heavily from the gradient flow structure of Mullins--Sekerka flow and goes as follows.

 First, as already discussed above, the motivation for the argument leading to~\eqref{eq:R_dissip_combined} is that $-\int_{\Omega}\frac{1}{2}|\nabla (w{-}\widetilde{w})|^2\,dx$ penalizes the difference of curvatures of the two solutions as measured through the gradient flow structure associated with Mullins--Sekerka flow.
 Indeed, $-\nabla\cdot\xi$ serves as a proxy for~$H_{\p\A}$ away from~$\p\A$ since $\xi$ represents an extension of the unit normal vector field~$\n_{\p\A}$, and $w - \widetilde{w}$ is by construction of~$\widetilde{w}$ and the Gibbs--Thomson law~\eqref{WeakFormGibbsThomson} the minimal Dirichlet extension of $H_{\p^*A\cap\Omega} + \nabla\cdot\xi$ away from the interface $\p^*A\cap\Omega$.
-In the perturbative graph setting of Proposition~\ref{prop:perturbative_graph_regime}, one may thus expect that to leading order
+In the perturbative graph setting of Proposition~\ref{prop:perturbative_graph_regime}, one may thus expect that to leading order (and up to terms controlled by the interface error~$E[A,\mu|\A]$)

 where as before $u_f \in H^1(\Omega)$ denotes the minimal Dirichlet energy extension of $f\in H^{1/2}_{MS}(\p\A)$ to~$\Omega$.